nichoth/template-ssc/README.md

 # template

-A github template for ssc projects
+A template for ssc projects

 ## use